Academic Counseling & Educational Support

-The mission of the Academic Counseling and Educational Support program (ACES) at Moreno Valley College is to promote the retention, graduation, and transfer of low income, first generation and students with disabilities through a variety of academic support services.
+The mission of the TRIO Academic Counseling and Educational Support program (ACES) at Moreno Valley College is a student support service designed to promote the retention, graduation, and transfer of low income, first generation and students with disabilities through a variety of academic support services.

 How to Apply